 One of those instances occurred in 2010 when I was traveling in Borneo.
 Google, wanting to keep shareholders happy under the guise of making the web a better place, made lots of changes.
 Big corporate sites almost always rank higher now.
 Good luck competing against TripAdvisor and Kayak.com.
 My web properties were rendered nearly unprofitable overnight.

-Just as I was wondering how long I would have to sit in a cubicle again, a publishing company randomly approached me to buy several thousand dollars’ worth of photos for a coffee table book.
+Just as I was wondering how long I would have to work in the salt mines, a publishing company randomly approached me to buy several thousand dollars’ worth of photos for a coffee table book.
 I used that money to buy a little more time on the road.
 I launched a Borneo travel website and a website for Thailand tips to help backpackers.

 When that money ran out, the New York Times accepted my application to work as a contributing writer on the web side of things.
 They later hired me as an “Asia Expert” before selling About.com.
 I built the GoAsia website for the About.com from scratch (it’s now relaunched as TripSavvy).
 And launched more pitiful websites of my own.
 Most are too embarrassing to even share.

-If I didn’t write, photograph, and code, I would end up back home in a cubicle.
+If I didn’t write, photograph, and code, I would end up back home.
 That simple.